Wanna-Pizza/flet_layoutbuilder/index.md

 - **content** is the main widget placed inside the LayoutBuilder.
 In this example, it's a red `Container` with centered text.
 - **expand=True** makes both the LayoutBuilder and its content occupy all available space.
 - **on_change** is a callback function called whenever the LayoutBuilder size changes.
 In the example, it updates the text on the page with the current width and height.
+- **update_size_on_init** (bool):
+  If set to `True`, the `on_change` callback will be called immediately on widget initialization, passing the current size to your handler.
+  This means your function gets the actual size right away, not only after the first resize event.
+  Default is `False`.

 ### Important!